 Website Advertisement

 3. Follow the ride with your own GPS

-Follow the ride with your own GPS, especially when you are in unfamiliar cities.
-Doing this ensures your driver is on the right route and taking you to your destination, instead of somewhere else.
+Track the ride using your own GPS, especially in unfamiliar cities.
+Doing this ensures your driver stays on the correct route and takes you directly to your destination.

+Website Advertisement